 Inside the Puerto Princesa Underground River...

-Book through your tour office at your Philippines honeymoon hotel, it should cost around 1,500 Php per person, including transfers and buffet lunch.
-Try to get an early tour of the Puerto Princesa Underground River on your Philippines honeymoon.
-Wait times can exceed up to two hours during peak times!
+Book your Philippines honeymoon tour, it includes transfers and buffet lunch with the option of paying extra for ziplining.
+Try to get an early tour of the Puerto Princesa Underground River on your Philippines honeymoon as wait times can exceed up to two hours during peak times!

 Puerto Princesa Night Market